msp4msps/M365_Security/README.md

 **Get-CAPExcludedUsers**
--This script records all users being excluded from each conditional acccess policy in a tenant.
+-This script records all users being excluded from each conditional access policy in a tenant.
 This includes direct exclusions or exclusions as part of a group.
 This script should help you identify any misconfigurations in policies.
-Genernally, you should not have licensed users excluded in your policy definition.
+Generally, you should not have licensed users excluded in your policy definition.
 - CD into the file path you want to have the CSV file output
 - Use the GetAccessToken.ps1 script to get an AccessToken for the script.
 - Provide your Secure Application Model secrets to get an AccessToken